jeremycole/Temperature_LM75_Derived/doc/Sensors.md

 <sup>10</sup> Sensor supports setting the conversion rate through a separate register.
 This feature is not currently supported.

 <sup>11</sup> Sensor supports one-shot conversion, but incompatibly with the TMP75 implementation.
-Check the `OnSemiOneShotMode` example on how to use this.
+Check the `OnSemiOneShotMode` example for a detailed example of how to use this.
 ---

 <sup>a</sup> SOT23 pinout is SCL, GND, ALERT (or ADD<sub>1</sub>), V<sub>DD</sub>, ADD<sub>0</sub> (or unpopulated for -5 variant), SDA.